cubicleDowns/ng-three-viewer/README.md

 ===============

 ## Overview
 This project demonstrates two approaches (v1 & v2) to create an AngularJS and Three.js app.
-You can view the accompany presentation on [Google Slides](http://goo.gl/R1BPLz).
+You can view the accompanying presentation on [Google Slides](http://goo.gl/R1BPLz).

 Both approaches create the same app, a simple 3D model viewer.